Emergency work - Ingressi

 The notice must also include an opinion by the employees’ shop steward or elected representative or, if the workplace has neither, the occupational safety and health representative.
+In the absence of any kind of personnel representative, each of the affected employees must be reserved an opportunity to express their view.
 The opinion is designed to help occupational safety and health authorities to decide whether the notice requires them to take action.

 Processing of emergency work notices and subsequent actions

 If the occupational safety and health authority has no objections to the notice and the information contained in the notice, no further action need be taken.